AngleProtocol/angle-token-list/README.md

 ## Images guidelines

+- A token SVG file should be around 1ko or 2ko.
+- But sometimes it has to be converted into JPG/PNG, so let's fix a **limit of 70Ko per file** (which is a lot).
-- 400px wide maximum
+- Reduce dimensions (in Figma) so that it fits a 400px square wide maximum (in 1x resolution, or 200px in 2x resolution).
-- If the file is vectorial, you can use SVG which is the most lightweight format.
-But sometimes, files are so complex than SVG can be heavier than JPG or PNG (if needs to manage transparency).
-So please take care of having a visual which is no more than 70Ko (which is already a lot).
-- Throw the images in ImageOptim to get the best compression/quality ratio
+- Throw the images in [ImageOptim](https://imageoptim.com/mac) to get the best compression/quality ratio.

+### A few words about SVGs
+SVG is a vectorial format and is the most lightweight format, except in two situations:

+1. Some SVG files can contains so many vectors (such as Curve logo) that SVG can be heavier than JPG or PNG.
+2. If you open the SVG file with a code editor, you might sometimes notice a data:image base64 tag with thousands of code lines, it means that a JPG/PNG is encapsulated inside the SVG.
+So the SVG is not actually vectorial.

+In these two situations, you should convert the file into JPG or into PNG if it needs to support transparency.

+### How to convert images?

+1. Use Figma, and export the file in the good format.
+2. Sometimes, the SVG doesn't show in Figma.
+In this case, use an online converter such as [SVGtoPNG](https://svgtopng.com/), and pay attention to the output so that the file isn't cropped.